 Construction Accidents Account for One in Five Work DeathsJuly 26, 2018

 The leading causes of private sector worker deaths (excluding highway collisions) in the construction industry were falls (38.7 percent).
-According to Safety+Health Magazine – The Official Magazine of the National Safety Council Congress & Expo, 54 percent of workers killed in 2015 had no access to a personal fall arrest system and the 23 percent who did, did not use it.
-Of the falls in 2015, 20 percent of the deaths occurred in the victims’ first couple of months on the job, and surprisingly, less than one third of falls were from 30 feet or higher.
+According to Safety+Health Magazine – The Official Magazine of the National Safety Council Congress & Expo, 54 percent of construction worker deaths that occured in 2015 had no access to a personal fall arrest system and the 23 percent who did, did not use it.
+Of the falls in 2015, 20 percent of the construction worker deaths occurred in the victims’ first couple of months on the job, and surprisingly, less than one third of falls were from 30 feet or higher.

 According to OSHA, this is followed by struck by object (9.4 percent), electrocutions (8.3 percent), and caught-in/between (7.3 percent).
-These “Fatal Four” were responsible for more than half (63.7 percent) of the construction worker deaths in 2016, the U.S. Bureau of Labor Statistics reports.
+These “Fatal Four” were responsible for more than half (63.7 percent) of fatal construction accidents in 2016, the U.S. Bureau of Labor Statistics reports.
 Eliminating the Fatal Four would save 631 workers’ lives in America every year.

 In 2017, the top 10 most frequently cited OSHA standards that were violated included: